Resources

 2. 2Store the key oncePut the API key in managed custody instead of chat, issue comments, or local notes.

-3. 3Grant only what is neededGive the workflow access to the one provider secret required for the task.
+3. 3Grant only what is neededGive the workflow access to the provider secret required for the task.

 4. 4Review and revokeCheck usage after the task and revoke or expire access when it is no longer needed.